What Are the Most Common Knee Injuries and How Can They Be Treated?

 Anterior Cruciate Ligament Injuries

 The Posterior Cruciate Ligament (PCL) is injured less frequently than the ACL, but PCL injuries can still occur, often from direct impact to the knee.
-A PCL injury often causes pain, swelling, and instability when the knee is bent, but it may not be as severe as an ACL tear.
-Treatments can range from physical therapy to reconstructive surgery, depending on the injury’s severity.
+A PCL injury often causes pain, swelling, and patellar instability when the knee is bent, but it may not be as severe as an ACL tear.

 The meniscus, a C-shaped cartilage that cushions the knee, can tear due to forceful twisting or sudden stops.
-Meniscus tears can lead to pain, stiffness, and swelling, with larger tears sometimes needing surgical repair.
-Smaller, less severe tears can often heal with rest and targeted physical therapy.
+Meniscus tears can lead to pain, stiffness, and swelling.

 Knee Tendon Injuries